For a PDF version of this, see ERA_Constition as of February 2025

 - 5.2 An Extraordinary General Meeting (EGM) will be held by the decision of the Committee, or at the written request of 40 of the current membership.
 This written request will be addressed to the Association’s Secretary and will state the business to be discussed.

 - 5.3 The Annual General Meeting (AGM) will be held as soon as conveniently possible after February 1st.
-The AGM will elect the Chairman, Vice Chairman, Secretary, Treasurer, Membership Secretary and Webmaster to serve for the next year.
+The AGM will elect the Chair, Secretary, Treasurer, Membership Secretary, Planning Officer and Webmaster to serve for the next year.

 - 5.4 No officer will be eligible for re-election unless he/she has attended two thirds of the previous year’s Committee meetings (unless due to illness or with the consent of the AGM)

-- 5.5 The Association’s Constitution may only be altered at a general meeting and then only with a two-thirds majority of those Association members attending the meeting.
-One months’ notice shall be required for such an amendment.
+- 5.5 The Association’s Constitution may only be altered at a general meeting and then only with a two-thirds majority of those Association voting members attending the meeting.
+Ten days’ notice shall be required for such an amendment.

-- 5.7 A voting member of the Association shall be any member who holds an official receipt for the current year’s subscription.
-(Postal votes will be available at the discretion of the Committee.)
+- 5.7 A voting member of the Association shall be any member who fulfils the criteria for voting member given in sections 3.1 and 3.2 above.
+(Postal votes can be available at the discretion of the Committee)

-- 5.8 All decisions (except that for the selection of candidates for Council elections [see 8.2] or affecting the Constitution and termination of the Association [see 10]) will be agreed by a simple majority, voted in by a show of hands unless a secret ballot is demanded by a majority of members present.
+- 5.8 All decisions (except that for the selection of candidates for Council elections [see 8.2] or affecting the Constitution and termination of the Association [see 10]) will be agreed by a simple majority, voted in by a show of hands of voting members unless a secret ballot is demanded by a majority of voting members present.

 6 Committee